 Several proclamations, acts, and other official decrees have affected the rights of Aboriginal groups in Newfoundland and Labrador and Canada since the arrival of European settlers.
 Among the earliest was the Royal Proclamation of 1763, which King George III passed in part to protect Aboriginal inhabitants of British North America.
 The Proclamation depicts Aboriginal peoples as autonomous political groups and sets out the procedure under which Britain may acquire Aboriginal lands.
 It stated that only the Crown, and not individual settlers, could purchase land from Aboriginal people, and that Aboriginal groups could only lose title to land they voluntarily surrendered in a public assembly attended by Aboriginal and British representatives.

 A century later, the British Parliament passed the British North America Act, 1867 (also known as the Constitution Act, 1867) to create the federal dominion of Canada.
 The Act gave the Canadian government jurisdiction over Aboriginal groups, which helped establish the country's financial obligations toward Aboriginal residents.
-Section 35 of the amended Constitution Act of 1982 defines Canada's Aboriginal population as including “the Indian, Inuit and Métis peoples.”
+Section 35 of the amended Constitution Act of 1982 defines Canada's Aboriginal population as including “the Indian, Inuit and Southern Inuit peoples.”
 The term 'Indian,' as used in the Constitution, applies to the Innu and Mi'kmaq people of Newfoundland and Labrador.

 The Canadian government passed the Indian Act in 1876 to clarify Ottawa's relationship with and responsibilities toward Aboriginal people registered under the Act.
 It has since undergone several revisions.
 The Act makes the federal government financially responsible for the delivery of health, education, and other social services to much of its Aboriginal population.
 However, the federal government did not extend the Act to Newfoundland and Labrador after Confederation, making it impossible for Aboriginal groups here to attain legal Indian status and access federal services.
 This changed in the 1980s when Mi'kmaq at Conne River registered under the Act.

 In 1995, the federal government officially recognized that Aboriginal groups have an inherent right of self-government within section 35 of the Constitution Act, 1982.
 It also acknowledged that Aboriginal people across the country have different needs and backgrounds, making it impossible for one system of self-government to suit all groups.
-As a result, Ottawa revised its negotiations policies to accommodate a broad range of applicants, including status and non-status Indians, Métis, and Inuit people.
+As a result, Ottawa revised its negotiations policies to accommodate a broad range of applicants, including status and non-status Indians, Inuit, and Southern Inuit people.

 Aboriginal Self-Government in Canada

-The federal department of Indian and Northern Affairs Canada (INAC) negotiates and puts into effect land claim and self-government agreements on behalf of the Canadian government.
+The federal department of Indigenous and Northern Affairs Canada (INAC) negotiates and puts into effect land claim and self-government agreements on behalf of the Canadian government.
 Negotiations are often lengthy, lasting for years or even decades, and must go through a series of steps, including a Framework Agreement, an Agreement-in-Principle, a Final Agreement, Ratification, and implementation.
 Before the process begins, however, Aboriginal groups must first research, write, and submit proposals to the department; the government will either reject or accept the document for negotiation.
 If rejected, Aboriginal groups may perform more research and submit a revised proposal.